• Skip to primary navigation

 It's also great with pulled beef or pulled pork.
 Just spoon the coleslaw into a roll and top with the pulled beef and pork.

 I often enjoy the slaw for lunch, in wraps or sandwiches.
-Cooked turkey or chicken slices go particularly well with it as does this flavourful halloumi couscous salad.
+Cooked turkey or chicken slices go well with it as does this tasty halloumi couscous salad.

 A close-up shot of homemade coleslaw.